Vibe2Game/vibe2game-games/README.md

 A collection of projects that can be directly run in the Vibe2Game.com engine by copy-pasting.

-These are being developed solely via AI-prompting (zero coding).
-You can use them as starting point to create your own games/demos by simply chatting with your favorite chatbot or AI assistant.
+These are meant to be used for AI-prompting (zero coding) game development.
+You can use them as a starting point to create your own games/demos by simply chatting with your favorite chatbot or AI assistant.

-The .png version of each file is the source code in .png format (can be loaded into the Vibe2Game engine with the 'LOAD' button).
+Along with the .c source listing, a .png version of the same is also provided.
+These .png files are source code that can be loaded into the Vibe2Game engine with the 'LOAD' button (an alternative to copying/pasting the text-based source code).

 -------------